 See a Doctor Right Away

 You should do this no matter what, but many victims don’t.
 It’s easy to assume you’re not injured at first, but you might be.
 If the other insurance company calls you and asks why you haven’t seen a doctor, never tell them that you don’t believe you are injured.
 If you find out later today you are injured, you just talked yourself out of a medical settlement by admitting you don’t think you have any injuries.
 If the insurance company has this on record, they’ll use this to get out of paying your medical bills.
-If they contact you and want to know why you haven’t seen the doctor yet, tell them you are seeing the doctor to check on some injuries and then go to the doctor.
+If they contact you and want to know why you haven’t seen the doctor yet, tell them you are seeing the doctor to check on injuries and then go to the doctor.

-If the insurance company is looking for your signature on paperwork, don’t sign anything.
+If the insurance company is looking for your signature on the paperwork, don’t sign anything.
 Don’t sign anything until you know it’s legal and required.
 If they ask you to sign a medical release, don’t do it.
 They can look into your entire medical history and argue the time you fell off your bed in the third grade and ended up with a concussion caused your head injury from the accident because it was a pre-existing condition.
 Call a personal injury attorney to discuss any paperwork you’re asked to sign.

 Always Keep Your Story Simple